Local AI · hardware guide

 4–6 GB GPU

 Entry gaming laptops and older cards (GTX 1650/1060, RTX 3050).
-Small models feel instant here.
+Small models feel instant here — but check each pick against your card: 4 GB fits the 4B, not the 5 GB Gemma.

 ~AI coding agentssingle-step tasks only — review every command before running it.